Sachin-s-DevOps-Projects/Docker-practices/commands.md

 ````
 docker exec -it <container_name> /bin/bash
 ````
+>NOTE- After log into a container, you can use "ctrl + D" keys or "exit" command to exit from the container

 ### 13) Execute one-off administrative commands or scripts inside a running container without logging into it